 First run programmes mean programmes that appear on the free-to-air national network for the first time.
 If a programme screened on Māori Television first, and was then repeated on TV3, the latter screenings are counted as a repeat.
 Previous screenings on pay television, regional television, or other channels the report does not measure are not counted as the first run.

 Local content is classified as material that is made in New Zealand by New Zealanders and which reflects New Zealand identity and culture.
-Thus programmes that are made in New Zealand with no New Zealand flavour are not counted.
+Programmes that are made in New Zealand with no New Zealand flavour are not counted.

 New Zealand-made Drama/Comedy.
-Generally only scripted Comedy is counted in this genre by broadcasters.
-Variety shows, stand-up or panel Comedies are in some cases counted as Entertainment.
+Generally only scripted comedy is counted in this genre by broadcasters.
+Variety shows such as stand up comedy are in some cases counted as Entertainment.

-Documentaries One-off programmes and series in a non-magazine format.
+One-off documentaries and series in a non-magazine format.

 A wide range of programme types, generally with a magazine format and/or an information flavour, as opposed to an entertainment or competitive purpose.